appindesign/M-Time-Series/readme.md

 All works well.
 Then you publish to the Power BI Service, in a different timezone.
 For the Service, DateTime.LocalNow() is different from your desktop.
 Your calculation gives the wrong age.
 The purpose of this function is to give a Local Now which is always in the same time zone.
 It reaches out to an api to do so.
 The api is the [world time api]( https://worldtimeapi.org/) and the timezones are defined by area, location, region as can be found [here](https://worldtimeapi.org/timezones).

 ## fnTimeline
-Solve the problem of creating a temporal dimension.
+Solve the problem of creating a timeline.

-The dimension may be of type time, date, datetime or datetimezone.
-The function infers the type from the type of the start timestamp you give it.
-It returns a single column table, with column heading "Time", "Date", "Datetime" or "Datetimezone" according to the type of dimension.

-The function parameters define the interval of the dimension and the range.
-The range may be specfiied by a start timestamp and a count of intervals (analogous to what List.DateTimes does) or alternatively by a start timestamp and an end timestamp (which List.DateTimes does not provide for).

-This function enables you to create the most awkward of temporal dimensions, e.g. starting at 3 minutes and 34 seconds after 1am on the 3rd of March 2020, with an interval of 7 minutes and 30 seconds and continuing for 132 intervals.
+With this function you can easily create the most awkward of timelines.
+For example, a timeline starting at 3 minutes and 34 seconds after 1am on the 3rd of March 2020, with an interval of 7 minutes and 30 seconds and continuing until the end of March.

+The function needs to be told the start of the timeline, the interval between co-ordinates and the number of co-ordinates to include.
+The number of co-ordinates is given directly as a number, or by giving the last co-ordinate to include (this is a generalisation of the List.Datetimes function which only supports giving a number).

+The function returns a single-column table, its type is infered from the type of the start co-ordinate.

 You may enrich the column as you wish e.g. with day name or month number.
-Functions such as Time.Hour or Time.StartOfHour may be used (or you add a more complex column, such as the nearest fifteen minutes by using the temporal rounding function in this library).
-Or you may wish to add a text column with values “am” or “pm”.
+Functions such as Time.Hour or Time.StartOfHour may be used. fnRoundTimestamp in this library may be used to add a more complex column - such as the nearest fifteen minutes.

 ## fnRoundTimestamp
 1. Solve the problem of readings not being exactly at the datetime they're expected.
 In the real world the timestamp recorded for a reading often falls on either side of a co-ordinate on the datetime dimension.
 This “jitter” prevents a relationship being set up between the datetime dimension and the reading.
 This function rounds a timestamp to a co-ordinate on the datetime dimension, thereby restoring the ability to set up a relationship.
 2. Solve the problem of enriching a temporal dimension by assigning each timestamp to a group (e.g. each fifteen minute interval).
 While functions like Time.StartOfHour exist there is no function like Time.StartOfFifteenMinutePeriod - this function is a general purpose Time.StartOf.

-The function needs to be told the timestamp to round, the origin of the datetime dimension, the interval between co-ordinates on the dimension and whether you wish to round up, down or to the nearest co-ordinate.
+The function needs to be told the origin of the datetime dimension, the interval between co-ordinates on the dimension, the timestamp to round and whether you wish to round up, down or to the nearest co-ordinate.
 The timestamp and the origin must be of the same type.
-They may of type time, date or datetime.
+They may of type time, date, datetime or datetimezone.

 ## MonthLetter
 Solves the problem of month names taking up too much space in a visual.